-Dream Variations My Notes
+Dream Variations

-To fline you aware wide

 To fling my arms wide

 In some place of the sun,

 To whirl and to dance

 Till the white day is done.

 Then rest at cool evening

 Beneath a tall tree

 While night comes on gently,

-Dark like me -
+Dark like me-

 That is my dream!

 To fling my arms wide

 In the face of the sun,

 Dance!
 Whirl!
 Whirl!

 Till the quick day is done.

-Rest at pale evening
+Rest at pale evening . . .

-A tall, slim tree
+A tall, slim tree . . .

 Night coming tenderly

+Black like me.